 Hospitalization of a Participant

 Students should never be left in a hospital without a UA representative.
 In program planning and preparation determine who would stay in the hospital with the student and who would manage the student group.
+Generally, the highest-ranking UA representative should stay with the student and not support staff unless the student makes this request in writing.
 Do not plan on using student participants in either role.
 Consult with UA Study Abroad if there are any concerns.

 Due diligence is expected in procuring safe transportation for students while on study abroad programs.
 Always use reliable transportation providers and request seat belts.
 If seat belts or other safety features are unavailable, consult with the UA Study Abroad coordinator assigned to your program.

 Always consider road safety when determining routes of travel.
 Travel during the day is generally safer than at night.
 Due to road conditions and safety precautions, you may need to confine travel to daylight hours in some locations.
 Review routes of travel to identify any roads that may have frequent accidents and hazards.

 It is generally best to request accommodations closest to exits and on the lower floors.
 It is also important to consider risks of natural disasters, fires, and rates of crime in determining safety considerations with lodging.
 Discuss crime and safety concerns with your coordinator.
 Once at the lodging, verify that these exit points are accessible and not blocked off.
 Make sure students know where to exit the building and group rendezvous point.